 Safety will likely take a higher precedence if you’ll be using it to carry your family though, so you’ll be pleased to hear the Sport was awarded five stars by Euro NCAP.
-The only slight fly in the ointment is that the score was achieved under 2012’s less stringent test conditions and safety features that are standard on alternatives cost extra in the Range Rover.
+The only slight fly in the ointment is that the score was achieved under 2012’s less stringent test conditions and more advanced safety systems that are standard on more-recently launched alternatives cost extra in the Range Rover.

-Nonetheless, it should be at the top of your shortlist if you’re on the hunt for a luxurious SUV that can take family life in its stride.
+Nonetheless, it should be at the top of your shortlist if you’re on the hunt for a luxurious SUV that can take family life and the odd off-road jaunt in its stride.
 You can read more detailed and in-depth analysis of the Range Rover Sport in our following interior, driving and specifications review sections.